 How many more are out there in furnaces that no one knows anything about except a slight headache and nausea?
-This is an excellent reason to have your furnace/heater inspected immediately.
+This is an excellent reason to have your furnace/heater and heat exchanger inspected immediately.
 Don’t take any chances, get your carbon monoxide detector and call your local heating and air company for a furnace/heater inspection today.

 Standing pilot gas furnaces can be in your closet, the floor type, or in your attic.
-Standing pilot gas furnaces are quickly becoming a thing of the past and being slowly replaced with newer, more efficient electronic ignition furnaces.
+A standing pilot gas furnace is a particular type of gas furnace.
+Standing pilot systems can also be a hot water boiler or a steam boiler.
+In either case, the standing pilot gas furnace is quickly becoming a thing of the past and being slowly replaced with newer, more efficient electronic ignition furnaces.
 Whether you have a standing pilot gas/propane furnace or an electronic ignition furnace you’ll want to read on for tips on furnace maintenance and care for the primary source of heat in your home, your furnace.

 Besides changing the filter every once in a while and storing your things next to the old beast (furnace)in the closet, that is the only time we ever see or think about the furnace.
 And now you are getting cold and your concern is rising.
 Whether you are mechanically inclined or not, the best advice I can offer at this point is to pick up a phone and call a professional HVAC contractor.
-If you are adventurous and do basic things such as light a pilot light by yourself then you can use the check list below to proceed carefully.
+If you are adventurous and do basic things such as light a pilot light by yourself then you can use the checklist below to proceed carefully.

 - Check the thermostat and make sure it is in the on position and turned up.